 Overcoming brick walls before the introduction of civil registration and without the benefit of census records often requires using a wider range of sources, not necessarily available online, together with the use of appropriate research methods.
 Although many books have been written describing the sources, few have been written on research methods.
 Over two decades ago, when my personal research was reaching back into the early nineteenth and late eighteenth centuries, I was unable to find an up-to-date book offering guidance on how to go about research in the period before civil registration.
 In the intervening years the availability of online resources has made it much easier to get back to the early nineteenth century, with a corresponding increase in the number of people now researching their pre-Victorian ancestors.
 After several years as a professional genealogist, the continuing lack of accessible guidance on research in this period motivated me to write a book myself.
-It is impossible to reduce genealogical research before 1837 to a set of simple instructions, but there are many ways in which researchers can improve their research techniques, which are described in this book.
+It is impossible to reduce genealogical research before 1837 to a set of simple instructions, but there are many ways in which researchers can improve their research techniques.
 As one reviewer has aptly described it: "it's not a step by step 'how to' book, more a 'how to think about it' book".

 Copies of Tracing Your Pre-Victorian Ancestors can be ordered from booksellers or directly from Pen & Sword.